pabloh3/bifm_wp_plugin/readme.txt

 Billy guides users through making changes to their site.
 Our blog creator allows you to create blog posts with a single prompt.
 The Widget Builder codes elementor widgets from scratch.
 Ideal for developers, content creators, and site managers looking to streamline their WordPress workflow.
-The plugin connects with Build It For Me's API to facilitate the generation and management of these widgets.
+The plugin connects with Build It For Me's API to facilitate the generation and management of content and code.

 https://www.youtube.com/watch?v=SXsSv5by0X8